This page contains the complete documentation for pbqff as a single HTML

 to point out here that will be shared with later templates is the use of

-shell command to run any commands that need to be
+the trap shell command to run any commands that need to be

 run after the single-point energy calculations. pbqff just appends

-line to the template, so there's not any opportunity
+each CMD line to the template, so there's not any opportunity

-to append commands after that. trap
+to append commands after that. trap allows you to associate

 an action with a signal received by the shell process, in this case the